candacelax/grounded-vision-parser/README.md

 ### Eclipse
 Definitely the easiest way to edit and run all of the Java code.
 This project requires Java 8+ ([installation help](http://ubuntuhandbook.org/index.php/2016/01/how-to-install-the-latest-eclipse-in-ubuntu-16-04-15-10/)).

-gWe modify the [Cornell SPF codebase](https://github.com/clic-lab/spf).
-A special thank you to them for sharing everything.

 Once Eclipse is installed, open and load the project.
 Add classpath variable<br>
 * `Window -> Preferences -> Java -> Build Path -> Classpath Variables`<br>
 * new variable named TINY_REPO; set path to **lib/spf<br>**